Professional Development Workshop Podcast

 Episode 3: Style Statement

 In this episode we look at some style tips from classical pianist/model Sugar Vendil, advice from Marie Kondo's book The Life-Changing Magic of Tidying Up on how to find what you really love (and to pare down your possessions), and we go through the exercises in the book Style Statement to find what your two-word style statement is.
-Supplementary materials found in the Google Drive folder.
+Supplementary materials found in the Google Drive folder, as well as podcast notes.

 Episode 4: Self-Promotion, Part 1